gaurav1780/comp1010practicalClassMaterial/week 12 - recursive data structures 2/practicalCustomBuiltLinkedList.md

 - Total is capped at 100.
 - At least 3 out of 7 methods should pass the tests to clear week 12 hurdle.

-Usual penalties of using functions defined outside project, compilation errors, infinite loops or timeouts, StackOverflowError, wrong submission, change of package declaration, etc. apply.
+Usual penalties of using functions defined outside project, compilation errors, infinite loops or timeouts, StackOverflowError, wrong submission, change of package declaration, etc. apply.-->